franckalbinet/iot-nbtc-itu/labs/setup.md

 To install it, download the installation file for your Operating System here: [https://atom.io/](https://atom.io/)

+Most recent version is: 1.22 and will work properly.

 ## Installing Atom Pymakr plugin
 The Python code written will not be executed in your local machine.
 Instead, you need to transfer it to your IoT device (in our case Pycom Lopy).
 To do so, [Pycom](https://www.pycom.io/) developed a plugin named **Pymakr** that will facilitate the execution and syncing of Python to the device.